-“If Jacksonville is going to prosper, we must ensure that our citizens are well educated,” said Dr. Nat Glover, the former Jacksonville sheriff and current president of Edward Waters College.
-“Too many high school students don’t think a college degree is possible because of the cost.
+“If Jacksonville is going to prosper, we must ensure that our citizens are well educated.
+Too many high school students don’t think a college degree is possible because of the cost.
 The Jacksonville Commitment is our way, the community’s way, of eliminating the cost barrier.”

-Development officers as each of the four colleges raised private support to compliment the city’s initial funding.
-“This is the best possible investment for a strong Jacksonville,” former Mayor Peyton said.
-“An educated workforce ensures a robust economy.
-We want to raise the per capita income in Jacksonville, and this is a great way to achieve that goal."
+“This [The Jacksonville Commitment] is the best possible investment for a strong Jacksonville.
+An educated workforce ensures a robust economy.
+We want to raise the per capita income in Jacksonville, and The Jacksonville Commitment is a great way to achieve that goal."

 Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000